InstituteOfMechanics/Paraqus/paper.md

 # Statement of need

-Abaqus is an example of commercial FE software that is widely used in the academic engineering community.
+Abaqus is an example of commercial FE software that is widely used in the academic engineering community [@abaqus].
 ScienceDirect shows more than 7000 articles tagged with the keyword "Abaqus" and published in 2022.
 Exporting simulation results to the VTK format serves two purposes:

 - the data can be shared with other researchers and users without access to expensive software, and
 - specialized open source software like ParaView can be used to create visualizations that would be tedious or impossible to generate in the post-processing module of Abaqus.